aseedb/CryoVesNet-Manuscript/manuscript.md

 ## Materials and methods

 ### Cryo-electron tomography datasets
-They consisted in rat synaptosomes and primary neuron cultures derived from mice.
 In this study, we used datasets originating from either rat synaptosomes or mouse primary neuron cultures.
 They represent a total of 30 tomograms with heterogeneous pixel sizes, defocus and resolution and we split them in three groups:
 1. Train set: 9 synaptosome tomograms were used for training.